7 Steps That Can Help Get Your Financial House in Order

 1. Taking Stock

-A person can’t organize what they don’t know they have, so a good first step to organizing your finances is to track down all of your financial statements and accounts, or access them online.
+You can’t organize what you have if you don’t fully know what you have, so a good first step is to track down all of your financial statements and accounts, or access them online.
+If the password or log-in is long forgotten, you can reset your accounts or call customer service lines to get access.

 You can then make a master list organized by category.
 This might include:

-• Liabilities: These are loans, such as mortgages, credit card debt, student loans, or other forms of personal debt.
+• Liabilities These are loans, such as mortgages, credit card debt, student loans, or other forms of personal debt.

-• Income: This would include all sources of income, such as salary, investments, and alimony.
+• Income This would include all sources of income, such as salary, investments, and alimony.

-• Fixed expenses: These are bills you pay every month, such as rent, mortgage, and utilities.
+• Fixed expenses These are bills you pay every month, such as rent, mortgage, and utilities.

 2. Clear the Clutter by Going Paperless

-Electing to go paperless on bills and bank statements can not only be good for the planet, but can also help you keep your finances in order by creating less physical mess.
+Electing to go paperless on bills and bank statements is not only good for the planet, but can also help you keep your finances in order by creating less physical mess.
+Getting bills in the mail and seeing them pile up can also evoke a sense of dread.
+In addition, some banks offer benefits to customers who sign up for paperless billing.

+When you go paperless, you can designate a day for tackling monthly expenses.
 Then, on that day only, you can open those emails and pay them.
 If you prefer a paper trail, you can print out your receipts and file them away.

 3. Consolidating Accounts